yAOwzers/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the select notebook function behaves.

-Step 1. `CliUserInterface#executeCommand` is called when the user selects a `Notebook` from the `NotebookShelf`.
+1. `CliUserInterface#executeCommand` is called when the user selects a `Notebook` from the `NotebookShelf`.

-Step 2.
-The user types `select /nCS2113T`.
+2. The user types `select /nCS2113T`.
 The `select` command is passed through `InputParser#getCommandFromInput`.

-Step 3. `InputParser#getCommandFromInput` returns the command `SelectCommandNotebookMode`.
+3. `InputParser#getCommandFromInput` returns the command `SelectCommandNotebookMode`.

-Step 4.
-A constructor for `SelectCommandNotebookMode` is created.
+4. A constructor for `SelectCommandNotebookMode` is created.

-Step 5. `SelectCommandNotebookMode#execute()` runs, which then calls `InputParser#extractParams`.
+5. `SelectCommandNotebookMode#execute()` runs, which then calls `InputParser#extractParams`.

-Step 6.
-If the argument typed by the user contains `/n`, which is the Notebook delimitter, `InputParser#extractNotebookParams` is called.
+6. If the argument typed by the user contains `/n`, which is the Notebook delimitter, `InputParser#extractNotebookParams` is called.

-Step 7.
-Within `InputParser#extractNotebookParams`, `AppState#setAppMode` is called to set the `AppMode` as `NOTEBOOK_BOOK`.
+7. Within `InputParser#extractNotebookParams`, `AppState#setAppMode` is called to set the `AppMode` as `NOTEBOOK_BOOK`.

-The UML sequence diagram below shows how the select noteboook command works.
+The UML sequence diagram below shows how the select notebook command works.
 ![Sequence Diagram for Add Task Command](/diagrams/class/jpeg/select_notebook.jpg)

 ##### 4.3.3.2.
 Design Considerations